Holomorphic foliations of degree four on the complex projective space: Proof of Theorem

+Once again, the 1-form $\eta_z$ is equivalent to the 1-form from (\ref{eq27}) of Lemma \ref{caso2}, Subcase II.
+Thus, we can deduce that either $\f$ is transversely affine, or $\f$ is the pull-back by a rational map of a foliation on $\p^2$.
+This finishes the proof of Theorem \ref{teorema_B}.

-\textit{Acknowledgement.} We would like to thank Miguel Rodr\'iguez Pe\~na, Maur\'icio Corr\^ea, Omegar Calvo Andrade, and Jorge Vit\'orio Pereira for their comments and references that helped to improve the results of the paper.
-This paper is a compilation of the results of the second author's doctoral thesis at the Federal University of Minas Gerais, Brazil.
+\textit{Acknowledgement.} We would like to express our gratitude to Miguel Rodr\'iguez Pe\~na, Maur\'icio Corr\^ea, Omegar Calvo Andrade, Ruben Lizarbe, and Jorge Vit\'orio Pereira for their valuable comments and references that greatly contributed to enhancing the quality of the paper's results.
+This paper represents a compilation of the outcomes from the second author's doctoral thesis at the Federal University of Minas Gerais, Brazil.